-- Dedicated to improving road safety and protecting the environment and to developing best practice on compulsory vehicle inspection (both periodic and roadside).
+- Dedicated to improving road safety and protecting the environment and to developing best practice on mandatory vehicle compliance activities;

-- An international forum for exchanging information, experience and expertise related to compulsory inspection.
+- An international forum for exchanging information, experience and expertise related to vehicle compliance;

-- Recognised by the Commission of the European Union and the United Nations Economic Commission for Europe (The World Forum for the Harmonisation of Vehicle Regulations – WP29) for its expertise in relation to compulsory vehicle inspection.
+- Recognised by the European Commission, the United Nations Economic Commission for Europe (The World Forum for the Harmonisation of Vehicle Regulations – WP29), the World Health Organization, the Global Road Safety Facility of the World Bank and other international stakeholders for its expertise about vehicle compliance.

 - develops best practice recommendations and draft international standards

 - inspection methods, standards and equipment